Parsnip Cookies (Dessert Parsnip Recipe)

 Top each cookie with a small mound of the candied parsnips.

 Parsnip cookies are best enjoyed on the day they are made.
-Store leftovers in an airtight container in the refrigerator for up to three days, and allow to stand at room temperature for 5-10 minutes prior to serving.
+Store leftovers in an airtight container in the refrigerator for up to 3 days.
+Allow to stand at room temperature for 5-10 minutes prior to serving.

 - Prep Time: 1 3/4 hours